Navigate your entire file structure in one view. No drilling through folders. No window juggling or split panes.

 More panels.
 More controls.
 More complexity.

-They’re built as full Explorer replacements for power users who want to do more.
+They’re built for power users who want to do more.

 But that’s not what I wanted.